elerch/blog/content/posts/2015-12-07/Home-Backup-Strategy.md

 me a quick recovery time in the event of a loss of my data locally.

-To handle the rest of the solution, I built a local NAS server using Ubuntu using the ZFS file system.
-I'm interested in btrfs as a replacement, but this is still experimental.
+To handle the rest of the solution, I built a local NAS server using Ubuntu and the [ZFS] file system.
+I'm interested in [btrfs] as a replacement, but this is still experimental.
 ZFS has a lot of really cool features.
 One of the best is also in btrfs, and that feature allows stored data to reheal through checksums.
 This is in contrast to a RAID system which is focused on one or